Bearnie-H/libcontainer/README.md

 but no part of this implementation is externally visible.
 This library will always ensure the public interface does not rely on the specific implementation of the underlying container.

+If you wish to enable all containers, the macro `LIBCONTAINER_ENABLE_ALL` is a shorthand to enable all containers available in the library.

 ### Future Containers and Updates

 In addition to the set of containers listed in the section above, there are plans to